tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_07.md

 compilation options internally to fit our needs.
 To fix plugins, let's set up our _tsconfig.json_ properly with the options that will make plugins understand our needs and the structure of our app.

-We are going to point out that we are using System.js and decorators, also we'll need to include entry point files of the client and server sides to let plugins know what to compile:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="7.6"}}

 Now, let's go to any of the `.ts` files and check if all that annoying redness has disappeared.

 > Note: you may need to reload you IDE to pick up the latest changes to the config.